• Skip to primary navigation

 • The ingredients.
 Using the best quality ingredients, especially seafood, is recommended.
 I used cod for this particular recipe, but you can use any firm white fish, such as monkfish, snapper, sole, or halibut.
 Similarly, with the other seafood ingredients, feel free to mix and match depending on what is freshest.
 You may want to use lobster instead of shrimp, all mussels and no clams, etc. Your best bet will be to ask your fishmonger which is freshest and go with that.

 • Prep the ingredients.
-If you purchase wild clams, it's likely that they will need to be purged.
-I go into great detail on purging in my clams oreganata recipe if you'd like to read more on this topic.
+If you purchase wild clams, it’s likely that they will need to be purged.
 Mussels will likely be cleaned and de-bearded, however, you should scrub and look them over before using and remove any beards if needed.

 • The cooking process.
 It's tempting to want to throw all the seafood in at once to cook, but avoid that as it will leave you with overcooked ingredients.
 It's important to begin cooking the seafood requiring the most time first (ie. the squid), followed by the fish, and so on.